Compare Google Fiber internet to the competition

 Where is Google Fiber available?

-Google Fiber is fully available in over 20 major U.S. cities, mostly in urban areas:
+Google Fiber is fully available in more than 43 major U.S. cities across 19 states, and it’s mostly in urban areas.
+This list includes the following cities:

 - Atlanta, GA